circles-learning-labs/ecto_adapters_dynamodb/README.md

 **:cached_tables** :: [string], *default:* `[]`

 A list of table names for tables assigned for caching of the first page of results (without setting DynamoDB's **limit** parameter in the scan request).
+For a set table, call `Repo.all(Model)` to cache the first page of results.
+To override the caching for a table in this list, and perform a regular scan with associated inline options (see below), provide an additional `scan: true` option with the query; for example, `Repo.all(Model, scan: true, recursive: true)`.

 ## Inline Options

+The adapter only supports our custom inline options; assume the regular inline options provided by Ecto will be ignored.
 The following options can be passed during runtime in the Ecto calls.
 For example, consider a DynamoDB table with a composite index (HASH + RANGE):
 ```
 MyModule.Repo.all(
   (from MyModule.HikingTrip, where: [location_id: "grand_canyon"]),